easycoder/easycoder.github.io/resources/codex/md/step19.md

 # Pan and Zoom #

-When TV programmes show a series of images they often apply something called the "Ken Burns" Effect.
+When TV programmes show a series of images they often apply something called the "Ken Burns" Effect (named after the American documentary maker who pioneered the technique).
 This causes each image to slowly pan and/or zoom before dissolving into the next, giving a sense of movement.
 The effect was extensively used by the American documentarian after whom it was named.

 In this tutorial step we'll just deal with the pan and zoom; the dissolve can wait till later.